WJakubowsk/gen_ai_hackaton/README.md

 * Łukasz Tomaszewski

 ## Installation
-The application is already provisioned and availble under the following [link](todo).
-To set it up yourself, follow the steps:
+The application is already provisioned and availble under the following [link](https://ailytics.francecentral.azurecontainer.io/).
+To set it up yourself, follow the steps of instructions in `src/` README.
-1. Deploy GenAI model (based on LangChain Agent) per instructions in `agent-api` README.
-2. Deploy Streamlit application with chatbot (make sure to copy API URL as environment variable) per instructions in `app` README.

 ## Risk Analysis